RobinMarechal/KfetManager/DatabaseExplanation.md

 ### orders

-The <code>orders</code> table contains the complete purchase history.
+The <code>orders</code> table contains the complete purchase history, at a datetime, by a customer

-A purchase can concern a (or some) product(s), or a menu, with a quantity.

-If the customer is recorded in the <code>customers</code> table, his ID is put, otherwise, the field <code>customer_id</code> remains NULL.
+### order_product

+The <code>order_product</code> table stores the detail of an order.

+An order concern one product, with a quantity.
+It can also concern multiple products, but only if it's with a menu.
+In that case, the ID of the menu is stored, and the price is the price of the menu, multiplied by the quantity (only once per order, of course)

+The stock of the product is updated thanks to MySQL triggers.

+However, the kfet balance value is not updated with triggers.

 ### staff